Intestinal microbiota development in preterm neonates and effect of perinatal antibiotics

 Description: Establishment of Intestinal Microbiota in VLBW Preterm Neonates Compared with FTVDBF Infants

-Abundance in Group 1: increased abundance in 30-day old Pre-term infants
+Abundance in Group 1: increased abundance in 30 and 90-day old Pre-term infants

 NCBI Quality ControlLinks